gizmomathboy/hyperborea_class_creation/gadgeteer-gadgets.md

 71. Pistol, Wave

-72. Poultice, Invisibility
+72. Poultice, Invisibility : maybe toss

-74. Projector, Image
+74. Projector, Image : maybe toss

-76. Ration, Canned
+76. Ration, Canned : not sure how to use

-77. Ration, Concentrated
+77. Ration, Concentrated : not sure how to use

-81. Ray, Ninth
+81. Ray, Ninth : convert to device and control mechanism?

 85. Ring, Hidden Compartment